CARMEN COLAZO: GENDER EQUALITY IN PARAGUAY? THERE’S NO SUCH THING!

 Carmen Colazo, expertise at maximum

-In addition to the above, Colazo has been a UN expert for gender related issues and their evaluation, and has worked extensively as academic on gender issues – not only in Paraguay, but in the neighboring countries as well.
+In addition to the above, Colazo has been a UN expert for gender related issues and their evaluation, and has worked extensively as an academic on gender issues – not only in Paraguay, but in the neighboring countries as well.
 She has coordinated the network of Women, Gender and Equality development of the Colegio de las Americas (COLAM) at the Organisación Universitaria Interamericana (OUI), which links together all academic programs dealing with gender in the three Americas (with headquarters in Montreal, Canada).
 In Córdoba, Argentina, Colazo has created a Master’s Program in Human Development at the National University (Universidad Nacional), which focuses on gender issues and human rights.

 Carmen Colazo is a member of the cabin of Cristina Muñoz – a group which participated in organizing the fourth world conference of UN Women in Beijing, China in 1995.
 Moreover, she has participated in drawing up the Convention of Belem do Para for OEA (La Organización de los Estados Americanos) for preventing, sanctioning and eradicating violence against women.
 She is also the founder of various NGOs, such as Amnesty International Paraguay and Tiempo Nuevo, which works on the empowerment of female politicians.